Fishing Near Toronto For Many Species

 Milne Dam Conservation Park

 Milne Dam pond is a pond within the Rouge River system.
 The pond and the river have carp, bass, pike, and panfish.
-There is easy access around the pond.
+There is easy access around the pond and this is a good fly fishing area for anglers that live near this area.

 Other Spots To Try Fishing Near Toronto